lely-industries/lely-core/doc/overview.md

 	};
 	io_poll_watch(can->poll, can->handle, &event, 1);

+	struct timespec now = { 0, 0 };
 	// Obtain the current time.
-	struct timespec now = { 0, 0 };
+This is equivalent to
+	// clock_gettime(CLOCK_REALTIME, &now) from POSIX.
+To use a steady,
+	// monotonic clock instead, replace all occurrences of the following
+	// line with:
+	// clock_gettime(CLOCK_MONOTONIC, &now);
 	timespec_get(&now, TIME_UTC);
 	// Initialize the CAN network clock.
 	can_net_set_time(can->net, &now);